 The 8 law books you must read are a mixture of classics (novel only list).
-These are the 8 books that lawyers and law students have read a may have helped guide some to their current profession.
+These are 8 books lawyers and law students have read a may have helped guide some to their current profession.
 These legal novels are read are occasionally read more than once by these individuals which is why they are on our list of 8 best legal books you must read.

 On the top of every Lawyer’s must-read list is Harper Lee’s Pulitzer prize-winning masterwork is one of the best-loved stories of all time, To Kill a Mockingbird is A gripping, heart-wrenching, and wholly remarkable tale of coming-of-age in a South poisoned by virulent prejudice, it views a world of great beauty and savage inequities through the eyes of a young girl, as her father—a crusading local lawyer—risks everything to defend a black man unjustly accused of a terrible crime.
 Read again today!